MBB gives you a slide deck. We give you a system your team runs.

 Side-by-Side: MBB vs FintastIQ

-Eight dimensions that define how an engagement actually plays out inside your business.
+Eight dimensions that define how an engagement plays out inside your business.

 | Dimension | McKinsey / BCG / Bain | FintastIQ |